arifakmal/ArifAkmal/README.md

-# Hi there, I'm Arif Akmal 👋
+# Hi there, I'm 'Arif Akmal 👋

 A curious mind with a passion for cybersecurity, network defense, and all things infrastructure.
 Currently diving deep into cyber at Universiti Malaya, while bringing along years of real-world experience from roles in IT infrastructure and cloud operations (yep, I’ve been in the trenches).